 - Cover with plastic wrap and let rise for 45 minutes.

 - Generously sprinkle the top of the buns with sesame seeds.
+Cover the buns with greased plastic wrap and let them rise for 15 minutes.

 - Bake for 25 to 30 minutes until golden around the edges and on the top, rotating the sheets after 15 minutes.